NullpoMino-X/NullpoMino/README.md

 ## How to add BGM

 Well, currently this game does not have any BGM by default.
-However, if you want, you can add any (but must not too big) music file to the game by using MusicListEditor ("musiclisteditor.bat").
+However, if you want, you can add any (but must not too big) music file to the game by using MusicListEditor (`musiclisteditor.bat`).
 If you don't want the BGM to loop, enable the checkbox next to the filename.
 Supported file formats: .ogg .wav .xm .mod .aif .aiff